JSON-Only Action Schema

 When to use

-- Never as the default.
-JSON-only is fine for narrow one-tool-per-turn flows; declare that scope explicitly.
+- JSON-only is acceptable for narrow one-tool-per-turn flows; declare that scope explicitly.

-- Pair code-as-action with sandbox-isolation; the sandbox is the new security envelope.
+- Switch to code-as-action behind sandbox-isolation; the sandbox becomes the security envelope.

 Open the full interactive page →